 With Halloween just around the corner, we're all gearing up to delight in things that go bump in the night.
 Best of all, for enthusiasts of ghost stories and paranormal encounters, this scary season doesn't have to end.
 To experience chills and thrills year-round, consider treating your conference attendees to a stay at a haunted hotel.

 According to Historic Hotels of America, a program under the National Trust for Historic Preservation that honors some of the most storied landmark properties in the nation, there are a handful of establishments playing host to some very, er, spirited guests.
-Last year, HHA announced its Top 25 Most Haunted Historic Hotels in the nation.
+HHA recently announced its Top 25 Most Haunted Historic Hotels in the nation.
 Following, we've exhumed five of those properties, paying homage to a few of America's best-told ghost stories.

 - 60 School St., Boston

 - Year built: 1855

 The 551-room Omni Parker House was opened in the 1800s by Harvey Parker, a well-known Boston hotelier.
 Parker was involved with the operation of the building until his death.
 Over the years, many guests have reported him interacting with them and inquiring about their stay.

 According to the Omni brand, there have been many ghost encounters here, but one in particular happened around 1950.
 "An elderly woman guest insisted she saw an apparition outside room 1078.
 At first it was a misty apparition in the air, then it turned toward her," recalled the late longtime bellhop John Brehm in a 1992 Boston Globe interview.
 "She said it was a heavyset older man with a black mustache — Parker.
 He just looked at her, then faded away.
 She came downstairs and security went up to the 10th floor.
 They checked it out, but reported they couldn't find anything."